AdilSikanderMiranz123/fiver-redux-challenge/README.md

-It's a common news-feed app example, developed with react and redux framework.
+It's a challenge work auth and news getting from API.

 ## Run application

-Do gitclone from a repository.
+take clone and run these

 ### `npm install`